Rangga056/eclipse-summit/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Reflection

+  - Context: This project is part of my ongoing exploration of web development technologies and was undertaken during my study at Universitas Nasional.

+  - Objective: The main goal was to build an application that simplifies event management, enabling users to create and participate in events.
+I utilized Next.js 14, TypeScript, Tailwind CSS, MongoDB, Vercel for deployment, Shadcn for shadow DOM implementation, and Clerk for authentication.

+  - Challenges: Managing event details and implementing ticket purchasing functionality presented challenges.
+I invested time in researching these aspects to ensure a robust and efficient solution.

+  - Unexpected Obstacles: Adapting the project to accommodate ticket purchasing and ensuring a seamless user experience posed unexpected challenges.

+  - Tooling: I chose Next.js 14 for its improved performance and TypeScript support.
+Tailwind CSS provides a utility-first approach for styling, while MongoDB serves as the backend database.
+Vercel simplifies deployment, Shadcn adds shadow DOM capabilities, Stripe for the payment gateaway, and Clerk handles authentication.

+At the end of the day, the technologies implemented in this project are React, Next JS 14, Typescript, MongoDB, Clerk, Shadcn, Stripe and a significant amount of VanillaJS, JSX/TSX, and TailwindCSS.